maxogden/CouchDBAttachmentUploader/README.md

 Enables a PhoneGap app to push binary attachments straight to a CouchDB database.
 Built with Phonegap 1.0.0 RC2

-###Usage
+###Installation + Usage

+Drag the .h and .m into the `Plugins` folder through the XCode4 file browser.
+Choose `Create groups for any added folders` on the dialog.

+Put this in yo HTMLz:

+    <script src="pg-plugin-couchdb-attachment-upload.js"></script>

 add key: `com.phonegap.CouchDBAttachmentUploader` value: `CouchDBAttachmentUploader` to the `Plugins` section of `PhoneGap.plist` in your app's `Supporting Files` directory.

-Put the .h and .m files of the plugin in your Xcode project and add the .js file to your www folder.

     navigator.camera.getPicture(function(uri) {
       window.plugins.CouchDBAttachmentUploader.upload(